 NTDs affect the poorest of poor

 NTDs are responsible for 170,000 preventable deaths each year and cause impairments that perpetuate the cycle of poverty by keeping millions of adults out of work and children out of school.

 While effective treatment methods are available, communities threatened by NTDs are often difficult to reach with preventative medicine.
 At the same time, limited access to basic clinical care means that NTD symptoms can go untreated, causing devastating disabilities, such as blindness and disfigurement.

 The Reaching the Last Mile Fund (RLMF)

-Administered by the END Fund, RLMF is a 10-year, US$ 100 million fund launched in 2017 by His Highness Sheikh Mohamed bin Zayed, Crown Prince of Abu Dhabi, and supported by the Bill & Melinda Gates Foundation, Department for International Development (DFID)and The ELMA Philanthropies.
+Administered by the END Fund, RLMF is a 10-year, US$ 100 million fund launched in 2017 by His Highness Sheikh Mohamed bin Zayed Al Nahyan, President of the UAE, and supported by the Bill & Melinda Gates Foundation , The Helmsley Charitable Trust, and The ELMA Philanthropies.